hooh-hooah/AI_Tips/docs/tutorials/hs2-map.md

-# How to make HS2 In-Game Map
+# Creating Custom HS2 In-Game Map

 !> Honey Select 2 Main-Game Map Integration is still in development.
 There might be unexpected critical failures that I missed to fix.
 Reporting bug is one of way to contribute to development and save everyone's time.